Mini-ghost/vorms/docs/api/use-form.md

 ### onSubmit (Required)

 This is your form submission handler, witch will pass your form's `values`.
-But this will not be called if there are validation errors.
+But this will not be called if the validation failed.

 - Type